 Women’s Version of the Asolo Falcon GV

-We tested the men’s Falcon GV for this review, and Asolo makes the boot in a women’s model that comes in at the same price and weighs slightly less at 1 pound 14.2 ounces per pair.
-The women’s Falcon GV also differs in available sizes and colorways, which include pink, green, or blue accents, but the rest of the design remains identical.
+We tested the men’s Falcon GV for this review, and Asolo makes the boot in a women’s model that comes in at the same price and weighs less at 1 pound 14.2 ounces per pair.
+The women’s Falcon GV also differs in sizes and colorways, which include pink, green, or blue accents, but the rest of the design remains identical.
 Both boots share the same suede and polyester upper, Gore-Tex waterproof membrane, and relatively shallow lugs.
 Unfortunately, unlike much of the competition, Asolo doesn’t make the Falcon GV in a non-waterproof model, although we found that the boot still breathed well.

 - Comfortable, tough, and relatively light, which is a rare trifecta in the hiking boot world.